utopia-rise/godot-kotlin-jvm/kt/plugins/godot-intellij-plugin/README.md

 ## Description
 [comment]: <> (To keep everything working, do not remove `<!-- ... -->` sections.
 These are added to the plugin description through gradle during build)
 <!-- Plugin description -->
-Adds additional source code checks specific to Godot-Jvm.
+Adds additional source code checks specific to Godot-Kotlin-Jvm.

 Features:
   - Adds code insight checks for registering classes, properties, functions and signals